-You need to allow them to ask what is on their hearts and allow them to speak freely.
-If the change will have an impact on head counts, you need to let them know about that possibility immediately.
+You need to allow them to ask what is on their hearts and speak freely.
+If the change will have an impact on head counts, you need to immediately inform them about that possibility.
 Uncertainty can harm productivity — do not keep your people in the dark.

-Even if you do not have all the answers right away you still need to be communicative.
-For instance, if your company is preparing to acquire another business and you believe that certain duplicate positions may be eliminated, they need to know about that possibility.
+Even if you do not have all the answers right away, you still need to be communicative.
+For instance, if your company is preparing to acquire another business and you believe certain duplicate positions may be eliminated, they need to know about that possibility.